 The Trustees will review this Statement at least once every three years and without delay after any significant change in investment policy.
 This review will occur no less frequently than every three years to coincide with the Actuarial valuation or other actuarial advice.
 Any change to this Statement will only be made after having obtained and considered the written advice of someone who the Trustees reasonably believe to be qualified by their ability in and practical experience of financial matters and to have the appropriate knowledge and experience of the management of pension scheme investments.
 Again, the Principal Employer will be consulted.

-Approved by the Trustees of the Air Products Plc Pension Plan as at March 2021
+Approved by the Trustees of the Air Products Plc Pension Plan at the 13 June Trustee meeting.